Financial Ability for the F-1 Student Visa

 How can I prove my financial ability for my F-1 change of immigration status application with the USCIS?

 There are no specific documents that can prove that you are able to pay for the studies.
 There are only suggested documents.
-A visa is not assured even if you have any or all of these documents.
-It is paramount to prove that you have the financial ability to pursue your interests and also take care of your own needs while you are in the United States.
+A visa is not assured even if you have any or all of these documents, in this page you will find everything to hire a professional in financing It is paramount to prove that you have the financial ability to pursue your interests and also take care of your own needs while you are in the United States.
 If you would like help in making a strong case to prove your financial ability, please call or email our immigration and visa lawyers at JCS Immigration and Visa Services.
 [LINK TO CONTACT JCS]

 How do I prove my ability to afford education in the U.S.?